zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 First, they are often one-liners.

-Second, the important parts of the iteration &#8211; the collection, the operation and the return value &#8211; are always in the same places in every map and reduce.
+Second, the important parts of the iteration - the collection, the operation and the return value - are always in the same places in every map and reduce.

 Third, the code in a loop may affect variables defined before it or code that runs after it.
 By convention, maps and reduces are functional.

 Fourth, map and reduce are elemental operations.
 Every time a person reads a `for` loop, they have to work through the logic line by line.
 There are few structural regularities they can use to create a scaffolding on which to hang their understanding of the code.
-In contrast, map and reduce are at once building blocks that can be combined into complex algorithms, and elements that the code reader can instantly understand and abstract in their mind. &#8220;Ah, this code is transforming each item in this collection.
-It&#8217;s throwing some of the transformations away.
-It&#8217;s combining the remainder into a single output.&#8221;
+In contrast, map and reduce are at once building blocks that can be combined into complex algorithms, and elements that the code reader can instantly understand and abstract in their mind.
+"Ah, this code is transforming each item in this collection.
+It's throwing some of the transformations away.
+It's combining the remainder into a single output."

 Fifth, map and reduce have many friends that provide useful, tweaked versions of their basic behaviour.
 For example: `filter`, `all`, `any` and `find`.